Galo25/Safety-Autonomous-driving-agent/README.md

 ------------------------
 Deep dive into the code:
 ------------------------
-Check out our PPT that review the code and explain on our project.
+Check out our PPT "Carla Code_final version" that review the code and explain on our project.

 ----------------
 Run Carla demo :